City of Danville

 Kimberly Custer joined the Danville Office of Economic Development as Special Projects Assistant on September 1, 2011.
 In her role, she supports economic development projects and programs by coordinating and assisting with special events, providing assistance and planning for company site visits, and working with existing businesses.
 She oversees the general function of the office, acts as receptionist, provides administrative support, and arranges meetings, conferences, and travel.
 She serves as the liaison to community organizations, citizens, and city, state and federal agencies.

 She was previously employed by Bucknell University in Lewisburg, Pennsylvania as an Administrative Assistant in the Academic Dean’s Office.
 Her background also includes a position as a computer software trainer of Microsoft products for corporate clients and adult professionals.

 Kimberly is a graduate of West Virginia University with a Bachelor of Science degree in Geology.

 A skilled connecter, Lisa Meriwether enjoys bringing people and projects together.
-Having spent more than 35 years in hospitality, sales, and tourism, she knows how to align resources to make events – from the smallest conferences to the largest conventions – memorable for all involved.
-Lisa’s collaborative spirit enables her to bring hotel properties and attractions to the table with meeting planners to craft experiences that showcase the best that the Danville region has to offer.
+Having spent more than 35 years in hospitality, sales, and tourism, she knows how to align resources to make projects and events – from the smallest conferences to the largest conventions – memorable for all involved.
+Lisa’s collaborative spirit enables her to bring hotel properties, attractions, and tourism partners to the table with meeting planners to craft experiences that showcase the best that the region has to offer.